Lumyn-Labs/docs/lumyn-studio/README.md

 # Lumyn Studio

-This section provides documentation for Lumyn Studio, the software tool used to configure and control Lumyn Labs devices.
+This section provides documentation for **Lumyn Studio**, the software tool used to configure and control Lumyn Labs devices.

 - [Getting Started](/lumyn-studio/getting-started/)
 - [Connected Device Panel](/lumyn-studio/connected-device-panel/)